 Individual Learning Plans (ILPs) personalize goals and instruction for each child.
 We believe that learning should be interest-driven, peer-supported and focused on powerful outcomes.

 Presentations of Learning

-At the end of learning units, learners participate in a Presentations of Learning commonly referred to as a POL.
-These are reflections of achievement and growth aligned to their ILP’s and unit goals.
+At the end of learning units, learners participate in Presentations of Learning commonly referred to as a POL.
+These are reflections of achievement and growth aligned to their ILPs and unit goals.

 We offer a dynamic classroom approach in which learners actively explore real-world challenges to acquire deeper knowledge.
-Research shows that learners’ retention of content and attitude toward and interest in learning increase when PBL is done well.
+Research shows that learners’ retention of content and interest in learning increase when PBL is done well.

-Many workshops and learning spaces are multi-age environments in which learners of a variety ages learn together.
-This allows learners to be able to work on skills and concepts that are within their proximal zone of development regardless of their age.
+Many workshops and learning spaces are multiage environments in which learners of a variety ages learn together.
+This allows learners to work on skills and concepts within their zone of proximal development regardless of their age.